Need Help? We are right here!

 You can refer this link to know more about how miniOrange can enhance performance and data consistency by enabling Snapshot Isolation.

 We assume the entire suite of services will be installed on a standalone system.
-In case of a distributed system setup you can reach out to us and our engineers will help you to install this in a distributed, Highly Available manner.
+In case of a distributed system setup you can reach out to us and our engineers will help you to install this in a distributed, highly available manner.

-i.
 Modify the Server Base URL:

 a.
 Database Setup: